394th Combat Training Squadron: World War II

 The squadron suffered devastating casualties and equipment damage during the Japanese surprise attack on Pearl Harbor, Hickam Field and other targets on the island of Oahu on 7 December 1941.
 For weeks after the attack, the squadron responded by patrolling the area around Hawaii to prevent another attack.
 The 4th also began gearing up for combat when it received its first Boeing B-17 Flying Fortress.
 The unit also had several LB-30 Liberators assigned at this time and was redesignated the 394th Bombardment Squadron.

 The squadron left Hawaii in November 1942 and operated in the South Pacific Theater with a mix of B-17C/D Flying Fortresses and early LB-30 aircraft.
 It converted to very long-range Liberators in 1943 when the B-17s were withdrawn from combat in the Pacific and sent to Egypt for use in the Western Desert Campaign.
-It served in combat during the Allied drive from the Solomons to the Philippines.
+It fought during the Allied drive from the Solomons to the Philippines.
 The unit flew long patrol and photographic missions over the Solomon Islands and the Coral Sea, attacked Japanese shipping off Guadalcanal, and raided airfields in the northern Solomons until August 1943.
 It then struck enemy bases and installations on Bougainville, New Britain, and New Ireland.

 The squadron raided the heavily defended Japanese base on Woleai during April and May 1944 and received a Distinguished Unit Citation for the action.
 It helped to neutralize enemy bases on Yap and in the Truk and Palau Islands in June through August 1944, preparatory to the invasion of Peleliu and Leyte.
 The 394th flew missions to the Netherlands Indies.
 Completed a variety of missions from October 1944 until the end of the war, these operations including raids on enemy bases and installations on Luzon, Ceram, Halmahera, and Formosa; support for ground forces in the Philippines and Borneo; and patrols off the China coast.
 Moved to Clark Field, Philippines where it was inactivated on 29 April 1946.

-Modern era
+Reformation in the 1990s

 For the next 41 years, the 394th waited for the chance to serve again.
 That opportunity arose in 1996 when the Air Force redesignated the squadron as the 394th Combat Training Squadron and turned it over to Air Combat Command for activation.
 On 7 November 1996, the squadron was activated at Whiteman Air Force Base, Missouri, as part of the 509th Operations Group of the 509th Bomb Wing.